SimonAndro/BlockchainConcepts/README.md

 # BlockchainConcepts
 This repo contains code that illustrates block chain concepts such as mining...

-The code is built using codeblocks IDE version 20.3
+The code is built using codeblocks IDE version 20.3(for the first two projects)

+cmake build system and GNU build tools such as gcc, gdb are used for the rest of the projects

 File structure: